stackrox/external-network-pusher/README.md

 ```

 ## How to run crawlers?
-After builing the binary, just do
+After building the binary, just do
 ```bash
 .gobin/network-crawler --bucket-name <GCS bucket name>
 ```